eporcu/topic_modeling_tweets/README.md

 # topic_modeling_tweets

-Collection of scripts and simple modules written for a course assignment to do Topic Modeling and time series analysis on tweets by using Gensim and Statsmodels.
+Collection of scripts and modules written for a course project about finding patterns in tweets related to COVID-19 using topic modeling and time series analysis.
+Library used: Gensim and Statsmodels